Showing posts with label ANSYS. Show all posts

 Saithe Fish UDF (ANSYS Fluent)

 This post is about Fish Simulation in ANSYS Fluent using a User Defined Function (UDF).
 The UDF is mentioned below.
 The flow conditions are taken from [1].
 This goes with the videos shown in Fig. 1-2.
 The CAD files for t=0 are available here (for UDF 01).
+A tutorial is available here.

 Fig. 1, Animation of motion achieved through the UDF 01.